ogbidaniel/ogbidaniel/README.md

 ---

 ## 🌱 Currently Learning
-- Advanced C++ for high-performance computing
+- Building and deploying as many applications as I can
-- Distributed LLM inference on Nvidia GPUs with CUDA
+- Distributed LLM inference to serve a large number of customers

 ---